ReverbOD/How-to-Config-React-Router/README.md

-# Router Configuration for React.JS
+# How to configure Router for React.JS

 ## I've used
 First of all, you need to create a react app, to make this launch `npx create-react-app nameofyourapp`.